Belgium hero image

 How Churches Use Belgium

-• Brussels worship services and EU-quarter conversations that link faith, diplomacy, and global mission
+• Brussels worship services and EU-quarter conversations that connect faith, diplomacy, and global mission

 • Bruges canal churches and Beguinage chapels for choir exchanges, prayer walks, and donor storytelling

-• Ghent and Leuven university communities supporting student ministry, reconciliation, and arts engagement
+• Ghent and Leuven university communities for student ministry, reconciliation, and arts engagement

 • Flanders Fields remembrance day with Menin Gate Last Post, Tyne Cot prayer, and hospitality from local congregations